NaXzyu/ARES/README.md

 ## Configuration

-Engine configuration is stored in INI files:
+The configuration for Ares Engine is very straight-forward and modular.
+The Engine configuration is stored in INI files:

 - `engine.ini` - Core engine settings
 - `build.ini` - Build and compilation settings
+- `package.ini` - Source code definitions

 Settings are automatically loaded at startup, and can be accessed through the configuration API: